shams-nahid/my-node.js-study/practice.md

 ---

+In a nutshell,

+- We invoke a method in JS
+- That is interpreted and passed to C++ relevant method

 All the modules are implemented in the nodejs `lib` directory.

 If we consider implementing a `crypto` library algorithm `pbkdf2`, we can see it invokes the function `PBKDF2` from the C++.
 These C++ implementations are written in `src` directory.
 From JavaScript, we can invoke the method from C++ using `process.bindings`. `Process.bindings` are seems to be a bridge between C++ and JavaScript.
 To make a C++ method available to the JavaScript world, we export a C++ method using `env->SetMethod(target, "PBKDF2", PBKDf2)`.